How to use a vacuum bell

 If you get blisters, put a pause to using the vacuum bell until they are healed—it'll only get worse if you keep using it.

-How long do you need to use the vacuum bell before you start seeing results?
+How long do I need to use the vacuum bell before you start seeing results?

 The cool thing about using the bell is that you'll see the dent in your chest reduce as soon as your first session is complete.
 For those of us that have never seen ourselves with a flat chest, it really is an emotional thing to see for the very first time.

 That said, you can't just wear the thing once and be done with it, it is an ongoing commitment.
 If you want to supplement your vacuum bell usage, we recommend doing some home workouts focused on funnel chest.

 In a comprehensive study, doctors found that a group of patients that wore the vacuum bell for an average of 107 minutes per day, saw that half of the patients sternums was lifted to a normal level after 22 months (or around 1500 hours).